-Maxine Waters’s side eye as Jerry Nadler reads 2 articles of impeachment says it all
+Maxine Waters’s side-eye as Jerry Nadler reads 2 articles of impeachment says it all

 — PoliticusUSA (@politicususa) December 10, 2019

 House Intelligence Committee Chairman Adam Schiff had a different take, saying that Trump forced their hand: “The actions of President Trump left Congress no choice,” he said.
 “To do nothing would make us complicit.”
-He called the evidence “overwhelming and uncontested,” and explained that the other procedural option, waiting for months-long legal action over the White House witnesses and documents, would be tantamount to “letting him cheat in one more election.”
+He called the evidence “overwhelming and uncontested” and explained that the other procedural option, waiting for months-long legal action over the White House witnesses and documents, would be tantamount to “letting him cheat in one more election.”

 Trump tweeted prolifically during and after the press conference that the charges are “ridiculous,” “political madness” and a “WITCH HUNT,” emphasizing that he “has done NOTHING wrong.”